 - One-time password (OTP) bots: Some scammers use so-called OTP bots to trick people into sharing the authentication codes.
 The scammer might try to log in, prompting the bank to send you a one-time code.
 At the same time, the bot imitates the company and calls, texts or emails you asking for the code.
 The timing might convince you that the bot's request is legitimate.
 However, if you respond, it sends the code to the scammer, who can now log in to your account.

-5. Cryptocurrency Scams
+6. Cryptocurrency and Investment Scams

-The scammers may impersonate celebrities or popular cryptocurrency websites to lure victims into sending them money, sharing login information or "investing" in a project.
+The scammers may impersonate celebrities or popular websites to lure victims into sending them money, sharing login information or "investing" in a project.
 Crypto exchange accounts have also been the target of the OTP bot attack technique described above to prevent you from getting your crypto back while the scammer drains your account.

 7. Online Purchase Scams